RVCBench: Benchmarking the Robustness of Voice Cloning Across Modern Audio Generation Models: RVCBench

-\nosection{Metrics} Following established practice in \vc~\cite{higgsaudio2025,cui2025glm,zhang2025safespeech}, we report widely used metrics to facilitate standardized and consistent evaluation on generation quality.
-We implement the \textit{speaker identity} via Speaker Similarity (SIM), Mean Opinion Score (MOS)~\cite{reddy2021dnsmos}, the \textit{spectral consistency} via Mel-cepstral distortion (MCD), the \textit{inference efficiency} via real-time factor (RTF), and the \textit{content accuracy} via word error rate (WER).
-Unless otherwise specified, for generation quality we report SIM and MOS where higher is better ($\uparrow$), and WER, MCD, and RTF where lower is better ($\downarrow$).
-The details can be found in the appendix.
+\textbf{Metrics.} Following common practice in \vc~\citep{higgsaudio2025,cui2025glm,zhang2025safespeech}, we evaluate generation quality from five aspects. \textit{Speaker identity} is measured by Speaker Similarity (SIM), \textit{perceptual naturalness} by Mean Opinion Score (MOS)~\citep{reddy2021dnsmos}, \textit{spectral consistency} by Mel-cepstral Distortion (MCD), \textit{content accuracy} by Word Error Rate (WER), and \textit{inference efficiency} by Real-Time Factor (RTF).
+Unless otherwise specified, higher SIM and MOS indicate better performance ($\uparrow$), while lower WER, MCD, and RTF are preferred ($\downarrow$).
+We conducted 1000 times bootstrap testing where the detailed value is reported in Appendix~\ref{app:detailed-results}.
+We also conducted human studies for MOS and emotion-related evaluation, and discuss how these metrics compensate each other in appendix~\ref{app:metrics} and~\ref{app:additional_results}.